tbohlen/memento-poker/README.md

 * FULLHOUSE (a pair and three of a kind, AAKKK)
 * FOUROFAKIND (four cards of same value, AAAA2)

+*NOTE:* Straights may not "wrap around the corner" i.e. QKA23 is not a straight

 The output is the named rank of each hand and a winner, 0 if hand 0 won, 1 if hand 1, and 01 if it was a tie.